 Which is better, Toronto vs. Montreal?

 After comparing what it’s like in both cities, we can say that it’s significantly less expensive to call Montreal home.
 That said, it’s more than just the cost of living or the cost of rent that goes into the decision-making.
+As Canada’s de facto business capital, Toronto offers a variety of job opportunities, in addition to some of the country’s best post-secondary schools.

 Curious about Toronto’s different neighbourhoods?
 We’ve created guides to help you understand the city and see what it’s like to call each corner home: